-In 2016, there were a total of 3,100 chemical companies in Germany, 96 percent of which were SMEs.
-This so-called German Mittelstand earns 30 percent of chemical industry revenue and contributes 40 percent of the workforce.
+In 2020, there were a total of about 3,100 chemical companies in Germany, 96 percent of which were SMEs.
+This so-called German Mittelstand earns about one third of chemical industry revenue and contributes 40 percent of the workforce.
 This section of the German economy is globally well known for innovation – and as the backbone of the German chemical industry, it is also a key market opportunity.

 Germany’s chemical industry is a major presence both in Europe and globally, with an extremely well-prepared workforce, tremendous research resources, and an efficient and networked production landscape.

 Central locationGermany’s central location in Europe gives access to 500 million European Union customers.

 SalesIn 2020, German sales accounted for 32 percent of the total EUR 499 billion, third in the world behind China and the USA.

 Industry revenueGermany has the largest chemical industry in Europe.
 The industry revenue in 2020 amounted to EUR 160 billion, third in the world behind China and the USA.

 WorkforceThe highly-trained German chemical industry workforce is 350,000 strong.

 European export leaderGermany is a major player in the global chemical industry export market and accounts for 70 percent of the European export market.

 Global weightIn 2020, Germany was the third largest global exporter of chemical products, surpassed only by the US and China.